CC196/MoviesRating-Spark/README.md

 ## GitHub Location of Code
 https://github.com/CC196/MoviesRating-Spark
 ## Deployment Instructions
 - Require Apache Spark installed
 - Clone or download from GitHub
 - Unzip the files.zip, then copy all 3 csv files and paste back to the folder.
+- Download .jar file from Canvas
+- Place csv files in the same folder with .jar file

 ## Steps to Run the Application
 1. Open folder in terminal where .jar file located
 2. Enter command spark-submit --class Main Movies.jar